raquo/Airstream/README.md

 ## Limitations

-* Currently Airstream only runs on Scala.js because its primary intended use case is unidirectional dataflow architecture on the frontend.
-However, its design is very generic, and it is definitely possible to make Airstream work on JVM, but that is complicated by 1) JVM's multithreaded environment, 2) Airstream using JS-specific data structures such as js.Array that do not exist on the JVM, and 3) me having limited time, and no personal need for Airstream on the JVM.
-Those are solvable.
+* Airstream only runs on Scala.js because its primary intended use case is unidirectional dataflow architecture on the frontend.
+I have no plans to make it run on the JVM.
+It would require too much of my time and too much compromise, complicating the API to support a completely different environment and use cases.
 * Airstream has no concept of observables "completing".
 Personally I don't think this is a limitation, but I can see it being viewed as such.
-If you would like to make a case for this feature, please file an issue on github.
+See [Issue #23](https://github.com/raquo/Airstream/issues/23).

 ## My Related Projects